RashmiJK/AI-ML-Lab/README.md

 Hallucination is the phenomenon where AI models generate plausible but incorrect or nonsensical information.

 [**1.
 A brief summary of reasons why hallucinations occur in AI models**](docs/hallucination_reasons.md "A brief summary of reasons why hallucinations occur in AI models")

+To-do:
+What is stable diffusion? what are diffusion models?
+Supervised fine-tuning (SFT)
+Reinforcemnt learning with human feedback (RLHF) Distillation
+Tranformers pipeline
+Auto classes with the generate()